 Westbound; The exit brings you right onto Route 64 west.
 When you reach the junction of Route 63, continue straight on Route 64 for 1.3 miles and turn left onto Chase Rd for the Chase Road parking lot.
-Continue along Route 64 until you reach the top of the hill above the entrance to Quassy Amusement Park on your right.
+Continue along Route 64 to the junction of Route 188.
+Continue right along Route 64 for less then a mile.
 The Route 64 parking lot [Western End] will be on your left.
-Itís gravel and has a large sign board.
-Meadowview Park is located south on Route 188, just past the junction with Route 64.
-Donít take the first turn onto Route 188 off of Route 64, as this is the northern junction.
+It’s gravel and has a large sign board.
+Just down the hill on your left will be the Quassapaug Fields parking lot [Western End].

-The Middlebury Greenway follows the rail bed of a former trolley line which ran from the city of Waterbury Woodbury.
+The Middlebury Greenway follows the rail bed of a former trolley line which ran from the city of Waterbury to Woodbury.
 It was built in 1908 by the Connecticut Company and closed in 1930.
-In 1992, the route was turned into a multi-use trail and has been improved upon yearly.
-It is now almost fully paved, except for a short Ĺ mile section.
+In 1992, the route was turned into a multi-use trail.
 For the most part, it parallels Route 64, with extensive landscaping, fencing, granite benches and a babbling brook.
 Most road crossings have crosswalks, but there are some steep inclines along the route.